People especially at risk

 Younger students and workers may also lack the physical, psychological or emotional capability or maturity to cope with certain work demands.

-It is important that new students and staff are given health and safety induction and any additional training and supervision needed to protect them.
+It is important that new students and employees are given health and safety induction and any additional training and supervision needed to protect them.
 It is also important you and your team set a good example by working safely and reporting health and safety concerns.

 Student work and study placements